William Tell and the Congress of Vienna

 Rudolf I of Habsburg (1217-1291) became German king in 1273 but was lord of the valleys Uri, Schwytz, and Unterwalden and other territories and cities of present-day Switzerland.

-The famous story of William Tell (Wilhelm Tell), who refused to greet the bailiff’s hat and became the national hero, occurred in this period.
+The famous story of William Tell (Wilhelm Tell), who refused to greet the bailiff’s hat and became a national hero, occurred in this period.
 It is not relevant whether this event happened: it is a lovely story and describes the context.

 Alliances